 This podcast interviews researchers and representatives from charities and think-tanks who are making use of the data being produced from this longitudinal household survey in their policy-relevant research and activities.
 It also shares information about the rich and valuable data available to academics, policy analysts and business.

 This award-winning podcast showcases research produced by the internationally-renowned team of academics at the Institute for Social and Economic Research at the University of Essex.

 Researchers discuss the background to their work, before outlining their key findings and their relevance for policy makers and wider society.

-When Professor Sharlene Hesse-Biber from Boston College wanted to promote her new book Waiting for Cancer to Come, we worked with her to create a fantastic podcast which enabled her to discuss her research project on the BRCA gene mutation and her own personal story and views around genetic testing and breast cancer.
+When Professor Sharlene Hesse-Biber from Boston College wanted to promote her new book Waiting for Cancer to Come, Research Podcasts worked with her to create a fantastic podcast which enabled her to discuss her research project on the BRCA gene mutation and her own personal story and views around genetic testing and breast cancer.